Crossings and nestings over some Motzkin objects and $q$-Motzkin numbers: Crossings over

 \section{Crossings over $S_n(321,3\bar{1}42)$}

-The main goal of this section is to prove the second part of Theorem \ref{main} concerning the distribution of crossing over $S_n(321,3\bar{1}42)$.
+The main goal of this section is to prove the second part of Theorem \ref{main} concerning the distribution of crossings over $S_n(321,3\bar{1}42)$.
 For that, we will use the bijection of Chen et al.~\cite{Chen2} based on reduced decomposition of permutations and strip decomposition of Motzkin paths.

 A \textit{transposition} $s_i =(i\ i+1)$ (i.e. $2$-cycle) is a map from $S_n$ to itself which interchanges the numbers in the $i$th and $(i+1)$th position in a permutation.
 For example, $s_3(623514) = 625314$.
 Every permutation $\sigma$ in $S_n$ can be represented as a sequence of transpositions $s_{i_1}s_{i_2}\cdots s_{i_k}$ which, when applied from right to left to the identity permutation $123\cdots n$, results in $\sigma$.
-Such representation is called the \textit{canonical reduced decomposition} of $\sigma$ and it is not necessarily unique.
+Such representation is not necessarily unique.
 For example, $321$ can be written as both $s_1s_2s_1$ and $s_2s_1s_2$.
 In fact, the product of simple transpositions satisfies the Braid relations: